Akbar Road

 Akbar Road is a main road in central New Delhi, India.
 This road is named after Akbar, the third ruler of the Mughal dynasty.
 At the north-east end it stretches from the India Gate roundabout.
 At the south-west end it stretches up to the Teen Murti roundabout.
-The roundabout leads to Lok Kalyan Marg, Rajaji Marg, Teen Murti Marg and Safdarjung Road.
+The roundabout leads to Race Course Road, Rajaji Marg, Teen Murti Marg and Safdarjung Road.
 It is also the road on which India's political party, Indian National Congress, has its head office.